 The instances for this region will appear in the Select Instances field.
 Select one or more instances you want to connect.
 You can also choose to Select All instances.

-If you are already using your own custom domain name to access your JFrog instance (e.g., http://jfrog.acme.com), follow these steps to configure your private DNS:
+If you are already using your own custom domain name to access your JFrog instance (e.g., ), follow these steps to configure your private DNS.
+How you set up depends on the type of connection.

 In this step, you will need to validate that the connection goes through the private connection rather than public Internet.
 To verify that your connection is indeed private, connect from your VPC to the JFrog instance by opening a command prompt and entering the following command to ping the server.